ggruen/jira/README.md

 # Enter JIRA Username & Password when prompted.
 ```

+**To get your username**: log into JIRA in a browser, click your
+profile picture, and select Profile.
+Your username is on the left side.
+The API username is *not* the same username you use to log into the web site.

 ### Add to the end of your .bashrc or .bash_profile

 ```sh